radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/admin-overview.md

 ---
 # Admin Overview

 This guide provides an overview of the *Admin* home screen and its features.
-From the *Admin* screen you can access tabs to manage your account settings, Environment Operation Center user's settings, environment alerts and integrations, and monitor cluster health.
+From the *Admin* screen you can access tabs to manage your account settings Environment Operation Center users, environment alerts and integrations, and monitor cluster health.

 ## Getting started